 Spelling errors in professional content reduce trust.
 Always proofread.

-Reoccuring or Recurring in Everyday Examples
+Recuring and Reoccuring in Everyday Examples

 Let’s see how “recurring” is used in real life.